iamansinha/iamansinha.github.io/_pages/about.md

 ### What's New!

 - [Mar 2024], I have taken a year-long break from my PhD due to certain health-related issues and I am currently back in India.
-What cool things am I working on these days? - coming up in [my blog posts](https://iamansinha.github.io/year-archive/)!
+What projects am I working on these days? - coming up in [my blog posts](https://iamansinha.github.io/year-archive/)!

 - [Dec 2023] Our paper "[Exploring the Nexus Between Retrievability and Query Generation Strategies](https://doi.org/10.1007/978-3-031-56066-8_16)" accepted at ECIR 2024 in reproducibility track!